 At North Davis Elementary our fourth through sixth grade students participate in a 3-session fencing unit as part of our physical fitness programming.
 We are fortunate to have Simon Pitfield from the Davis Fencing Academy provide the instruction with support from classroom teachers and parent volunteers.
 Students learn the basics of fencing foot work during their first session (first position, “en garde”, advances, retreats, “extend” and lunges).
 During the second and third sessions, students suit up in vests, gloves and masks working with partners as they “lunge”, “parry”, and “riposte” with foils.
 We have been fortunate to offer this program since November 2007.

 Jump Rope Club

 Students can join Mrs. Tessier and Mrs. Heeren every Wednesday at lunch recess to learn jump rope skills.
 There is no sign up required to participate and students can stay for as little or as long as they like.
 We work on individual rope skills, such as backward, criss-cross, and double unders, as well as partner jumping, such as rainbow and Chinese Wheel, and group jumping, such as Double Dutch.
 We have several new students each week, learning new to jumping skills!
-Look for more information on the end of the year assembly when we showcase students’ skills!
+Come see the end of the year assembly when we showcase students’ skills!

 We can always use parent help!
 Please contact Kristen Muir or stop by if you are on campus and want to assist.